As a rebel, it’s surprisingly easy (and common) to miss the point of being a rebel entirely.

 I’ve mostly managed to transcend such unproductive behavior over time.
 But occasionally something still manages to trigger me and drag me back to that level.
 Bureaucrats tend do a very good job at this.
 They are extremely skilled at making me think “Why don’t you get it??
 Millions of years of evolution and you still haven’t figured out the basic workings of life that even my dog understands???”

 But of course in those situations, I really should be thinking: “Wait… We are both human beings.
 I’m a lot like them.
-How can we deal with this situation in a way that satisfies us both?”
+How can we deal with this situation in a way that addresses both of our needs?”
+Because make no mistake: Your revolution, no matter how righteous, is always about your personal needs.

-I’m getting better and better at catching myself early when these reactions come up and not allowing myself to “snap” into the wrong mindset.
-But sometimes a stubborn one slips through.
-Thank God for bureaucrats and the free mindfulness training they give me without even asking to file a form for it first 😉
+I’m getting better and better at catching myself early when these reactions come up and not allowing myself to snap into an ineffective mindset.
+But sometimes a knee-jerk reaction slips through the cracks.
+Thank God for bureaucrats and the free mindfulness training they give me without even requiring me to file a form for it 😉

 What Are You Fighting For?

 If consider yourself a rebel, you constantly have to ask yourself “What is my cause here?”
 “What positive ideal am I fighting for?”
-Because if you can’t answer that question, you are just a trouble maker fishing for sharks to blame your own victim mindset on.
+Because if you can’t answer that question, you are just a trouble maker looking for people to blame your own victim mindset on.

 If you come up with an answer that includes words like “don’t”, “not” “stop”, etc. You didn’t find your cause.
 You found the opposite of your cause.
 That means there’s a big chance your ego is involved in this.
 But that doesn’t necessarily have to be a bad thing.